ros2-gbp/ros2-gbp-github-org/CONTRIBUTING.md

 }
 ```

-2. Add the release team to the list of organization members.
+2. Add the release team to the list of organization members in `00-members.tf`.

-In `00-members.tf`
+3. Add the release repositories to the list of organization repositories in `00-repositories.tf`.

 ## Updating team membership